HelTecAutomation/HeltecDocs/doc/wifi_halow/halow_guide/source/station.md

 {ht_translation}`[简体中文]:[English]`

-This section introduces the setup and activation of Wi-Fi HaLow Client(STA) mode.
+This topic introduces the setup and activation of Wi-Fi HaLow Client(STA) mode.

 ## Summary
 As with any Wi-Fi network, HaLow has Clients (also known as stations) which discover and connect to an Access Point.
 If you select client, non-HaLow devices can use the HaLow link by connecting to the other interfaces.